shazin-v/Multiple-Disease-Prediction-System/Readme.md

 3. Follow the usage instructions provided in the repository to preprocess data, train models, and utilize the predictive system.

-## Contribution Guidelines

-Contributions to this project are encouraged and welcome!
-If you'd like to contribute:

-1. Fork the repository and create a new branch for your work.
-2. Implement your changes and improvements.
-3. Test your changes thoroughly.
-4. Create a pull request detailing the changes you've made.

-Please read the [CONTRIBUTING](CONTRIBUTING.md) guidelines for more details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements